-In this activity, students learn about the collection and processing of DNA evidence and use DNA profiling to solve a crime.
-The activity is designed for use on an interactive whiteboard with the whole class, and it can also be used individually or in small groups at a computer or with a data projector and laptop.
+In this activity, students work through a series of slides to learn about the collection and processing of DNA evidence and use DNA profiling to solve a crime.

 By the end of this activity, students should be able to:

 - describe where DNA is found in the body and how DNA may be ‘left behind’ at a crime scene